aws-samples/chalice-workshop/docs/source/media-query/01-intro-rekognition.rst

 The application being built will leverage
 `Amazon Rekognition <https://aws.amazon.com/rekognition/>`__ to detect objects in images and videos.
-This part of the tutorial will teach you how more about Rekognition and how to interact with its API.
+This part of the tutorial will teach you more about Rekognition and how to detect objects with its API.

 Install the AWS CLI